 Appointment of an Authorised Representative

-If the manufacturer is not based in the EU then the Directives say that their ‘Authorised Representative’ must take responsibility for CE marking.
+If the manufacturer is not based in the EU then the Directives say that their ‘Authorised Representative’ (if they have one) must take responsibility for CE marking.
 The definition of an Authorised Representative (AR) is someone who has a formal contract with the manufacturer to represent them within the EU.
 It does not simply mean anyone who happens to purchase and import an item of equipment from outside the EU.

 Except in the case of the Medical Devices Directive, the appointment of an AR is optional on the part of the manufacturer.
 If a manufacturer appoints an AR then the AR must fulfil the role defined in the Directives, but nowhere in any of the directives is there an explicit requirement to for a manufacturer to appoint a representative based in the EU before they can legitimately CE mark their product.